Mickey Mouse Mixed-Up Adventures: Chip 'n Dale's Nutty Tales

 Chip 'n Dale's Nutty Tales is a spin-off series which premiered on November 13, 2017.
 It aired in the daytime Disney Junior programming block for younger audiences.
-The plot revolves around Chip and Dale venturing and helping their friends in Hot Dog Hills.
-They interact with various characters from Mickey Mouse Mixed-Up Adventures.
+The plot revolves around Chip and Dale chasing after a nut which leads them to a resident in Hot Dog Hills, normally a main character, who has a problem in which the two are happy to help with.

-Holiday Specials
+Holiday specials

-There were two spinoff holiday specials released in 2021: Mickey's Tale of Two Witches and Mickey and Minnie Wish Upon a Christmas.
-These two were produced by the same crew as Mickey Mouse Mixed-Up Adventures, and take place in Hot Dog Hills.
-In 2022, a stop motion holiday special, Mickey Saves Christmas was released.
-It takes place in Hot Dog Hills, and some of the recurring characters of Mickey Mouse Mixed-Up Adventures appear, thus making it a spin off of the series.
-None of these specials are officially part of the series, but they are spinoffs.

 Mickey's Tale of Two Witches

-Mickey's Tale of Two Witches is a spinoff Halloween special that aired on October 7, 2021.
-It is the first spinoff holiday special.
+Mickey's Tale of Two Witches is a spin-off Halloween special that aired on October 7, 2021.
 Mickey tells Pluto a story about two witches-in-training, Minnie the Wonderful and Daisy Doozy who work together to defeat a ghost and save Happy Haunt Hills.

 Mickey and Minnie Wish Upon a Christmas

-Mickey and Minnie Wish Upon a Christmas is a spinoff Christmas special that aired on December 2, 2021.
-It is the second spinoff holiday special.
+Mickey and Minnie Wish Upon a Christmas is a spin-off Christmas special that aired on December 2, 2021.
 Mickey and friends get separated after shopping for gifts, and have to get back to Hot Dog Hills to celebrate Christmas together.

+Mickey and the Very Many Christmases

+Mickey and the Very Many Christmases is a spin-off Christmas special that aired on December 1, 2024.
+Mickey wishes that Christmas could last forever, which unintentionally leads him into a Groundhog Day-esque time loop.

+Stop-motion holiday specials

 Mickey Saves Christmas

-Mickey Saves Christmas is a spinoff Christmas special that aired on November 27, 2022.
-Unlike the previous holiday specials, this one is in stop motion.
-Mickey and friends travel from Hot Dog Hills to the North Pole to save Christmas and learn the true meaning of celebrating the holiday.
+Mickey Saves Christmas is a spin-off Christmas special that aired on November 27, 2022.
+This is the first stop-motion Mickey Mouse project.
+Mickey and friends travel from Hot Dog Hills to the North Pole to save Christmas and find the true meaning of celebrating the holiday.

+Mickey and Friends: Trick or Treats

+Mickey and Friends: Trick or Treats is a spin-off Halloween special that premiered on October 1, 2023.
+Mickey and friends find a haunted mansion whilst trick-or-treating when they meet a witch who transforms them into their costumes.